fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 On some installations of F#, some versions of FSharp.Core are added to the GAC.
 Do not rely on these being present in production code being deployed off your machine.

-There _are_ some execptions to this.
+There _are_ some exceptions to this.

 * Standard installations of F# on Linux and Mac as part of Monos install the latest FSharp.Core into the GAC and add machine-wide binding redirects for that component.
 That means that, for those machines, the latest FSharp.Core